horville-hootenkline/DnDj/README.md

 **Possible future features -**

-- A soundboard. [ This is a little vanilla, but would make sense within the infrastructure of the module.]
+- A soundboard. [ This is a little vanilla, but would make sense within the scope of the module.]

 - A satelite mixer for players [ e.g Brain is all about the delicate woodland ambience, but on the other hand Maggie wants to drown in the addrenaline of endless synths, sampled choirs and war drums. ]